KBNLresearch/intro-kb-apis/tutorial.md

 ### Harvesting an entire set

-Since sets in an OAI-PMH repository are often quite large, harvesting an entire set will often take a number of steps.
+Since sets in an OAI-PMH repository can be quite large, harvesting an entire set should be performed in a number of steps.
 First, all identifiers for the set are harvested.
 By default, only the first 400 identifiers are returned in the initial response of a `ListIdentifiers` request, such as:

 <http://services.kb.nl/mdo/oai?verb=ListIdentifiers&set=anp&metadataPrefix=didl>

 In the [response] (responses/oai_list_identifiers.xml) a so-called resumption token is included near the end, e.g. `anp!2008-09-24T09:09:16.332Z!!didl!2317275`.
 This token can be added to a subsequent request with the `resumptionToken` parameter, without the need to specify the set name and metadata format again:

 <http://services.kb.nl/mdo/oai?verb=ListIdentifiers&resumptionToken=anp!2008-09-24T09:09:16.332Z!!didl!2317275>